anekix/anekix.github.io/_posts/2016-06-14-python-classes.md

 {% endhighlight %}

 here `John` is just one instance of User class yo ucan create any number of instances of a class you want.

+Now whats going on with that {% highlight python %} self {% endhighlight %} in function definations inside class?